 Figure 6.1.1.1-1: Network data analytics Subscribe/unsubscribe

-1. The NF service consumer subscribes to or cancels subscription to analytic information by invoking the Nnwdaf_EventsSubscription_Subscribe/ Nnwdaf_EventsSubscription_Unsubscribe service operation.
+1. The NF or OAM service consumer subscribes to or cancels subscription to analytic information by invoking the Nnwdaf_EventsSubscription_Subscribe/ Nnwdaf_EventsSubscription_Unsubscribe service operation.

-2. If NF service consumer subscribes to analytic information, the NWDAF notifies the NF service consumer with the analytic information by invoking Nnwdaf_EventsSubscription_Notify service operation.
+2. If NF or OAM service consumer subscribes to analytic information, the NWDAF notifies the NF or OAM service consumer with the analytic information by invoking Nnwdaf_EventsSubscription_Notify service operation.

 6.1.1.2 Network data analytics Request

-This procedure is used by the NF service consumer (e.g. UDM/UDR, AMF, SMF, PCF) to request and get from NWDAF analytic information.
+This procedure is used by the NF service consumer (e.g. UDM/UDR, AMF, SMF, PCF) or OAM service consumer to request and get from NWDAF analytic information.